IndigiScapes Schools Program

-At Redlands IndigiScapes Centre we are passionate about creating contemporary environmental education programs that will immerse your students in the wonderful natural environment found right here on Redlands Coast.
+At Redlands IndigiScapes Centre, we are passionate about creating environmental education programs that will immerse your students in the wonderful natural environment found right here on Redlands Coast.

-We are excited to be developing programs, for early years through to high school.
-These programs will be curriculum-linked to help you meet the learning outcomes in the National Quality Framework whilst inspiring the next generation to protect our unique flora and fauna.
+We can offer education programs for all sujects and year groups that will engage your students and foster long lasting connections with the natural environment.
+Programs are curriculum-linked to meet the learning outcomes in the National Quality Framework, whilst inspiring the next generation to protect our unique flora and fauna.

 Redlands 24-hour Wildlife Rescue Service